Skip to main content

 Publishing (Outputs)

-Use #[out("name")] to declare output ports.
-Return a tuple of outputs.
+Use #[out("name")] on return values to declare output ports.
+Return a tuple of your outputs.

 Single Output